Nico-Shock/Ultimate-3DS-Modding-Guide/README.md

-## Updates:

-I will try to capture my 3DS properly at some point to add pictures, and I will also try to customize the texts better.

 # What you need

 1. you need an SD card with at least 2 GB of storage space.
 Ideally, it should have more than 2 GB, preferably 32 GB.